 high success rate.
 Most people can go home the same day as their surgery.

 of a Cataract

 Cataracts can interfere with daily activities and lead to

 blindness when left untreated.
 Although some stop growing, they don’t get

 smaller on their own.
 The surgical removal of cataracts is a very common

 procedure and is highly effective roughly 90 percent of the

 To reduce your risk of developing cataracts:

-- protect your eyes from UVB rays by wearing sunglasses outside
+- protect your eyes from UVB rays by wearing

 - have regular eye exams